blabla1337/skf-flask/skf/markdown/knowledge_base/105-knowledge_base--Malicious_intent--.md

 This should also mean that authorized administrators must have the capability to verify the integrity of all security-relevant configurations to ensure that they have not been tampered with.

+Note:
+Studies have shown backdoors written by employees with malicious intend wil propably do this within the first half year of their employment.
+The implementing of back doors has little to do with how happy an employee is with the current employer, it has proven to be a trait of character rather than a trait of discontent.